tatarchm/tangent_conv/README.md

 	python == 3.6
 	tensorflow >= 1.3

-Clone [this version of Open3D](https://github.com/tatarchm/Open3D.git) and compile it by running
+Clone [this version of Open3D](https://github.com/tatarchm/Open3D.git).
+Install dependencies and compile it by running

+	$ util/scripts/install-deps-ubuntu.sh
 	$ cd Open3D
 	$ mkdir build
 	$ cd build
 	$ cmake ../src
 	$ make

+Note that we only tested the system on Ubuntu Linux >= 16.04.
 Update the path to Open3D and the path to Tangent Convolutions in

 	tangent_convolutions/util/path_config.py